Adityasingh2411/HR-Data-Analysis/README.md

 ⚠️ Limitations
 -  No date fields (like joining/resignation dates) are    available, so this is a static cross-sectional analysis.

-You can find my project here:
-GitHub -

 👤 Author